tidbyt/pixlet/doc/widgets.md

 ## PNG
 PNG is a widget for rendering a pre-existing PNG.

+WARNING: This widget will likely be removed in the near future.
+Use Image instead.

 #### Attributes
 | Name | Type | Description | Required |
 | --- | --- | --- | --- |